A geometric multiscale model for the numerical simulation of blood flow in the human left heart

-The novelty of the paper is threefold.
-First, we introduce an original preprocessing procedure that combines i) an extension of a given left ventricular displacement on the whole left heart by means of Laplace-Beltrami equations with physiological kinematic constraints; ii) a reduced model for the motion of the atrium based on the volume variation dictated by a lumped-parameter circulation model.
+The novelty of the paper is threefold. \begin{enumerate} \item We introduced an original preprocessing procedure that combines i) an extension of a given left ventricular displacement on the whole left heart by means of Laplace-Beltrami equations with physiological kinematic constraints; ii) a reduced model for the motion of the atrium based on the volume variation dictated by a lumped-parameter circulation model.
 This yields an integrated system in which fluid dynamics is one-way coupled to electromechanics in the left ventricle.
 The extension procedure can also be employed to merge displacement fields coming from different sources, such as a reconstruction from diagnostic images, and may, thus, be applied also to patient-specific studies.
-As the imaging data routinely acquired in diagnostic exams is often focused on the ventricle, the extension procedure that we propose can be used to complete the missing data.

-Second, we devise a coupled 3D-0D model made of the 3D CFD model of the left heart and a 0D circulation model of the whole cardiovascular system.
+As the imaging data routinely acquired in diagnostic exams is often mainly focused on the ventricle, the extension procedure that we proposed can be used to complete the missing data. \item We devised a coupled 3D-0D model made of the 3D CFD model of the left heart and a 0D circulation model of the whole cardiovascular system.